HassanAlgoz/transformer/README.md

 spam,Thanks for your subscription to Ringtone UK your mobile will be charged å£5/month Please confirm by replying YES or NO. If you reply NO you will not be charged
 ```

+Small data can be useful in searching for hyper-parameters.
+Then, for actual training, the more the better.

 ## Experimentation

 We created a `base_model` directory for you under the `experiments` directory.
 It contains a file `params.json` which sets the hyperparameters for the experiment.
 It looks like